lyfar/awa-docs/docs/features/leave-feedback.md

 <FeatureSummary />

 ## Narrative
-Leave Feedback gives users a gentle way to tell us what’s working or where they need help.
-The entry point appears on Profile View, within the What’s New deck, and at the end of practice reactions.
-The form keeps the tone supportive: a short intro (“We’d love to hear how you feel”) followed by optional prompts (What did you love?
-What could be smoother?).
-The user can include their latest reaction state automatically so support sees context without extra typing.
+Leave Feedback keeps a gentle tone while letting users share wins or issues without leaving the app.
+Entry points live on Profile View, What’s New, and the post-practice flow, and the form can auto attach the latest reaction so support sees context instantly.

-Feedback routes through the support backend with tags for topic (content, app experience, emotions) and urgency.
-Users can opt into follow-up by providing email/Telegram; otherwise the submission stays anonymous.
-We also show quick links to FAQ and Info for self-service.
-Successful submissions end with a thank-you animation and a suggestion to log another practice or explore updates.

-State tags reuse the [Reactions Taxonomy](/docs/wiki/reactions/) so support teams can slice reports by the same language product and analytics rely on.
+Submissions flow through the support backend with topic tags, optional contact details, and quick links to FAQ/Info for self-serve answers.
+Reaction tags reuse the [Reactions Taxonomy](/docs/wiki/reactions/), so sentiment reports stay aligned with product language.

 ## Interaction
 1. User taps “Leave feedback”; the form slides up overlaying the current context.